dumbpreacher/mqtt-locust/README.md

 ### mqtt_locust.py

-This file contains logic to create an MQTT client, initiate a connection, publish messages to a topic it and subscribe to a topic.
+This file contains logic to create an MQTT client, initiate a connection, publish messages to a topic and subscribe to a topic.
 It also reports failure or success results to Locust.

 At the time, it only supports QoS=0, which is what is needed for connecting to the AWS IoT service.